 “This [business] was freely given to me,” Adam Roettger, the co-founder of Vamp Body Art, told the news source.
 “The whole point of this [event] was to give back what was freely given to us.”

 Roettger, who volunteers as a chef at a local senior center, got other local businesses involved as well.
 One family-owned bakery donated 50 percent of its Saturday sales to the Alzheimer’s Association.

-Alzheimer's disease affects one in eight individuals over the age of 65, and can increase the risk of falls and other injury because it affects the brain's cognitive functions.
-Personal emergency response systems can help protect older adults by sending a medical alert to response teams if they fall or are injured.
+Alzheimer’s disease affects one in eight individuals over the age of 65, and can increase the risk of falls and other injury because it affects the brain’s cognitive functions.
+Personal medical alert systems can help protect older adults by sending a medical alert to response teams if they fall or are injured.